ShishirRijal/iWrite/README.md

 </div>

-# iWrite
-A blog application built with Clean Architecture Principles
+# iWrite | A blog application with Clean Architecture

 ## Overview